The Art of Personal Chaos: Costume design

+Gaga started both iterations of the show by performing "Bloody Mary" atop a multi-tiered Tudor-style red gown (left), which opened for "Abracadabra" to reveal a steel-frame cage enclosing her dancers (right).

+For the Copacabana concert, Gaga incorporated the colors of the Brazilian flag into several costumes.
+Early in the first act, her red gown transformed to reveal a green look with a blue-and-gold stripe.
+In the third act, she wore another Brazil-inspired outfit in yellow, blue and green, while her dancers appeared in Brazilian national football team shirts.
+For the Singapore concerts, Gaga debuted a red-and-white dress for the first act, reflecting the country's national colors.

-The costumes for the Mayhem Ball extended on the aesthetic first introduced during The Art of Personal Chaos, continuing Gaga's exploration of duality between darkness and purity.
-She worked with stylists Natali Germanotta, Hunter Clem and Hardstyle's Peri Rosenzweig and Nick Royal to curate gothic and operatic looks across four acts, combining religious iconography, sculptural silhouettes, and metallic constructions.
+The costumes for the Mayhem Ball expanded on the aesthetic first introduced during the earlier promotional concerts, continuing Gaga's exploration of duality between darkness and purity.
+She worked with stylists Natali Germanotta (Gaga's sister), Hunter Clem and Hardstyle's Peri Rosenzweig and Nick Royal to curate gothic and operatic looks across four acts, combining religious iconography, sculptural silhouettes, and metallic constructions.

 Custom designs were created by Sam Lewis, Athena Lawton, Manuel Albarran, Dilara Findikoglu, Francesco Risso for Marni, and Matières Fécales, with additional pieces by Seth Pratt, Gyouree Kim, Louis Verdad, and accessories from Chrome Hearts and Yaz XL.
 (Note: Part of the wardrobe previously donned during the outdoor promotional concerts.
 Attributed to multiple sources:) Footwear include custom rhinestone work by Disco Daddy Studio, Stuart Weitzman items and Steve Madden boots with handmade modifications by designer Lacey Dalimonte.

+The revised show for the Mayhem Ball introduced several new outfits, including a rose-adorned black gown Gaga changed into for "Killah".